Mafiasource/Mafiasource/public_html/install/README.md

 ###### P) App wont work on a localhost environment without SSL support.
 ###### A) Application can throw a server error due to 2 miss configurations set while browsing localhost.
 1) In /app/config/config.php edit SSL_ENABLED from true to false.
 (Not localhost but no SSL?
 Step 2 not required)
-2) Add the following lines to your hosts file: (Tested on xampp for Windows with php8.0.8)
+2) Add the following lines to your hosts file:
 ```
     #C:/Windows/system32/drivers/etc/hosts (Windows) or /etc/hosts (Linux)
     127.0.0.1 localhost